Volunteering Costa Rica Forest Conservation - Jarne

 5) Have you done anything in your free time that you can recommend to future participants?

 In the free time you can do different things with other volunteers or on your own.
 From social games to hiking on your own through the reserve, everything is possible.
 On the weekends we went several times to Dominical, a great, diverse beach town on the Pacific coast, about three hours away.

 6) What recommendations would you give to other participants?

 You should be able to speak at least some Spanish.
 In addition, you should always have cash and one or preferably several credit cards with you, you should not assume that one of the two possibilities is always enough.

 7) Can you estimate how many additional costs you had on site?

 For food, expect costs of about 40-45€ per week, whereby the first week is always a little more expensive to get the basic things that you won’t need to buy again.
 For a weekend to Dominical you have to plan to spend significantly more money, about 80-100€, for travel, two nights accommodation, food and activities.
 In general, the bus trips in Costa Rica are very cheap (around 4€ or less per trip).

 Gain valuable fieldwork skills while supporting existing research projects or expanding upon your own work in the richly diverse cloud forest of Costa Rica

-Help restore and protect the stunning Atlantic Forest of Brazil through reforestation efforts, ecosystem research, and community education in sustainability.
+Help restore and protect the stunning Atlantic Forest of Brazil through reforestation efforts, ecosystem research, and community education.